- Praying the psalms is the manna for the spirit

 - Prostration is a heavenly worship; it is the way angels worship God (Revelation 7:11; Revelation 11:16)

 - Prostration helps in self-deliverance from bondages and from other lordships on one’s life; it is an act of proclaiming the lordship of Jesus (since one would bow to another who is higher and lord over him).
-This will surface any hidden evil lordship (Isaiah 26:13)
+This brings to the surface any hidden evil lordship (Isaiah 26:13)

 - Prostration is the means by which the body can share in worship (Romans 12:1).
 It also restores and corrects man’s disintegration that has resulted from the fall.

-- Prostration is a mystical partaking in the power of the death and resurrection of Jesus (Romans 6:46).
-Every time we go down, we proclaim that we are sinners; but then we get up proclaiming that He has raised us up from death with Him.
+- Prostration is a mystical partaking in the power of the death and the resurrection of Jesus (Romans 6:8).
 It is also an expression of love and gratitude (1 John 3:18) for Christ who saved us from sin and its dominion and from Satan and his authority.